-- Reduce sanitary sewer inflow and infiltration as noted above, this action will help reduce overflows elsewhere in the system at CSO locations or at the treatment plant, directly leading to improved water quality in Rondout Creek. - ☐ Eliminate combined sewers this action will directly lead to improved water quality in Rondout Creek. - ☐ Maximize treatment capacities to avoid overflow of untreated wastewater this action will directly lead to improved water quality in Rondout Creek by preventing overflows that are caused by capacity problems, if any. - ☐ Protect the wastewater treatment plant from flooding this action will prevent overflows that are directly or indirectly caused by flooding as explained above.
+- Reduce sanitary sewer inflow and infiltration as noted above, this action will help reduce overflows elsewhere in the system at CSO locations or at the treatment plant, directly leading to improved water quality in Rondout Creek. - ☐ Eliminate combined sewers this action will directly lead to improved water quality in Rondout Creek. - ☐ Maximize treatment capacities to avoid overflow of untreated wastewater this action will directly lead to improved water quality in Rondout Creek by preventing overflows that are caused by capacity problems, if any [none are believed present at this time]. - ☐ Protect the wastewater treatment plant from flooding this action will prevent overflows that are directly or indirectly caused by flooding as explained above.